Francesca Mastrotto

 Availability for Thesis Projects

-1. Cationic polymer for nucleic acids complexation and cancer vaccine formulation.
+1. Cationic polymer for therapeutic nucleic acids complexation and cell specific targeting.

 2. Novel synthetic polysaccharides as anti-inflammatory agents.